 Feeling insulted already?

 I mean it.
-Stop fidgeting on your phone posting your new love on Facebook and do the dirty work.
+Stop fidgeting on your phone and posting your new love on Facebook and do the dirty work.

 Converting that love-product into a small business aka handling the passion project file requires you to drop everything that doesn’t contribute to its success and doing the real work.